SuadeLabs/fire/documentation/properties/purpose.md

 ### dealing_rev_fx
 Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of **fx instruments**.

+### dealing_rev_non_fin
+Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of non financial assets.

 ### dealing_rev_sec
 Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of **securities**.